Binjian/data-io-nbdev/README.md

   applies the weight update to the actor and critic network
 - [`RDPG.train`](https://Binjian.github.io/tspace/07.agent.rdpg.rdpg.html#rdpg.train)
   samples a ragged minibatch of episodes with different lengths from the buffer.
-It handles the truncated back propagation through time (TBPTT) by splitting the episodes and looping over the subsequences with Masking layers to update the weights by [`RDPG.train_step`](https://Binjian.github.io/tspace/07.agent.rdpg.rdpg.html#rdpg.train_step).
+It can handle training of time sequences with arbitrary length by truncated back propagation through time (TBPTT) with splitting the episodes and looping over the subsequences with Masking layers to update the weights by [`RDPG.train_step`](https://Binjian.github.io/tspace/07.agent.rdpg.rdpg.html#rdpg.train_step).

 # Model